maxalbert/paper-supplement-nanoparticle-sensing/README.md

-# Frequency-based nanoparticle sensing over large field ranges with ferromagnetic resonance in a nanodisc: supplementary material
+# Frequency-based nanoparticle sensing over large field ranges using the ferromagnetic resonances of a magnetic nanodisc: supplementary material

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/poliastro/poliastro/raw/master/COPYING)
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/maxalbert/paper-supplement-nanoparticle-sensing)

-This repository accompanies the paper _"Frequency-based nanoparticle sensing over large field ranges with ferromagnetic resonance in a nanodisc"_.
+This repository accompanies the paper _"Frequency-based nanoparticle sensing over large field ranges using the ferromagnetic resonances of a magnetic nanodisc"_.
 It provides the data underlying the figures in the paper as well as Jupyter notebooks to reproduce those figures.
 The latest version of this repository can be found at https://github.com/maxalbert/paper-supplement-nanoparticle-sensing